mlochbaum/BQN/doc/block.md

 ## Headerless blocks

 In the simplest case a block is just a list of statements, which are executed to *evaluate* the block.
 A block with no special names like `𝕨` or `𝕩` is called an *immediate block*, and is evaluated as soon as it is reached.
-The only think such a block does is group some statements, and create a scope for them so that definitions made there are discarded when the block finishes.
+The only thing such a block does is group some statements, and create a scope for them so that definitions made there are discarded when the block finishes.
 Even this small amount of functionality could be useful; as an example the following program can build up an array from named components without polluting the rest of the program with those names.

         updown ← { up←↕5 ⋄ down←⌽up ⋄ up∾down }
         updown